Somalia power struggle escalates over security minister's sacking

 A damaging power struggle between Somalia's top political leaders escalated further on Thursday as they locked horns over the premier's dismissal of the security minister.

-The very public feud between President Mohamed Abdullahi Mohamed, commonly known as Farmajo, and Prime Minister Mohamed Hussein Roble has plunged the troubled country into a fresh crisis as it struggles to hold long-delayed elections and keep an Islamist insurgency at bay.
+The very public feud between President Mohamed Abdullahi Mohamed, commonly known as Farmajo, and Prime Minister Mohamed Hussein Roble has plunged the troubled country into fresh crisis as it struggles to hold long delayed elections and keep an Islamist insurgency at bay.

 Farmajo said the sacking was "illegal and unconstitutional" and overruled his prime minister, naming another appointee to the top job, and appointing the dumped intelligence chief as his national security adviser.

-The public spat has raised the political temperature in Mogadishu, where military units close to Farmajo's office were seen stationed outside NISA headquarters on Wednesday.
+The spat has raised the political temperature in Mogadishu and fears of violence, with military units close to Farmajo's office seen stationed outside NISA headquarters on Wednesday.

-"The situation is tense, and many in the agency are confused now.
-Some senior officials seem to have taken sides," one NISA officer told AFP on condition of anonymity.
+Police chief general Abdi Hassan Mohamed Hijar said on Thursday the situation remained calm and in control.

+"It is our country and security that matters, it is the election and our unity that matters.
+We don’t want to create fear, and people should not panic, because our security forces are able to ensure stability in the country," he said.

 "We have been told by the minister to stop reporting on matters from the president's office related to the political conflict," a staffer at the Ministry of Information told AFP on condition of anonymity.

-A Swedish-trained civil engineer and political neophyte, Roble was appointed prime minister by Farmajo in September last year after his predecessor was ousted in a parliamentary no-confidence vote.
+A Swedish-trained civil engineer and political newcomer, Roble was appointed prime minister by Farmajo in September last year after his predecessor was ousted in a parliamentary no-confidence vote.

 But the two men have clashed often, with the row threatening to throw an already fragile electoral process into deeper peril.